 The campus community is certainly a highlight of many people’s college experience—and Providence is no exception.
-The Student Life department works with the S.O.C.A.L. and various student clubs to provide an exciting, holistic experience.
+The Student Life department works with the Student Senate and various student clubs to provide an exciting, holistic experience.

 Providence offers students a number of opportunities to become involved.
-At Providence you can work on some of our publications, like our student run newspaper called The Beggar Blade; enjoy some healthy competition by participating in the Intramural Sports Program, try out for the Providence Chamber Singers, or work with one of our campus ministries.
+At Providence, you can enjoy some healthy competition by participating in the Intramural Sports Program, try out for the Providence Chamber Singers, or work with one of our campus ministries.
 Student Life also sponsors events throughout the year such as media fasts, concerts, and Midnight Breakfast is an important start to any successful exam week.

 Keep up with all that’s happening on campus by visiting the Student Life section of the calendar.